tankorsmash/streakr/README.md

 # streakr
 Scrapes Github for a user's contributions total and streak.

+I don't think there's an API to use, and calculating it up by hand would take too much work.

-# Usage
+### Usage
     python streakr.py streak tankorsmash
     >>> tankorsmash's current streak: 2 days